planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Failure:** Guide tells what their CONCEPT should know outright.
 > -   **Twists:** *Delay, half-truth, target alerted, one wrong clue, etc.*

-The Player should FRAME these questions carefully if they want useful info, and Guides should be generous with answers!
-Having the right CONCEPT can grant better information even without a Check.
-Always err towards giving out information, as it helps move the story along.
+The Player should frame their question carefully if they want useful info, and Guides should be generous with answers!
+Having the right CONCEPT or MOTIVE often grants information without a Check.
+Always err towards giving out information to keep the game moving.

-Make a Know Check only to *understand*, not perceive.
-As such, this does not detect traps, loot, lies, or ambushes.
-The Guide should usually tell the players what they see without gating it behind a Check.
-As such, even a failure grants them info -- usually the info they got from the Guide by listening before they reached for the dice.
+This Action helps to understand, not perceive.
+As such, Know does not detect traps, loot, lies, or ambushes.
+Hidden foes rely on their Sneak Check, and hidden Traps are foiled by Move Checks.
+In other cases, the Guide should just tell the players what is there without gating it behind a Check.
+A thorough search should reveal just about anything, for example.

 ### Move

-Dedicates an Action towards moving into an adjacent Zone.
-This is normally covered by the Free Move, which does not use up this Action unless the character is Staggered or hindered somehow.
-Avoiding traps, ducking through brambles, swimming, clambering over debris, etc. may call for a Check of POISE vs. a Difficulty set by the Guide.
+Enters an adjacent Zone.
+This is usually done with a free move called a Charge, which does not use up an Action unless hindered somehow.
+More complex moves like avoiding traps, ducking through brambles, swimming, clambering over debris, etc. may call for this Action and a Check of POISE vs. a Difficulty set by the Guide.

 **Check:** POISE vs. Difficulty